How To Check Word Count on Google Slides in 3 Simple Steps

 The quickest option is to copy the text from your slides and paste them into Google Docs.

-Unfortunately, Google Slides still doesn’t include a word count tool for their presentation creation platform, but figuring out how to do word count on Google Slides is easy with our three steps.
+Unfortunately, Google Slides still doesn’t include a native word count tool for their presentation creation platform, but figuring out how to do word count on Google Slides is easy with our three steps.

 Tracking the word count helps to keep your slides concise and engaging without drowning the audience in text.
-After all, they’re there to hear you out, not read your thoughts on slides.

 At the end of the day, it’s not just about counting words but creating presentations that stick.
-We wish you all the best!